Dashron/Roads/README.md

         });

 ### Response.writeToServer(*ServerResponse* http_response)
-**A helper function to retrieve the response data and write it out to a server**
+**A helper function to write the response object to a server response**

+This will apply the body, status code, and any applicable headers to the provided http_response.
+It will not end the response, so you need to do that yourself.

     // execute the api logic and retrieve the appropriate response object api.request(http_request.method, http_request.url, body, http_request.headers)